-Investigators within the Division are comprised of sworn and non-sworn officers who are authorized with powers of arrest, the ability to execute search warrants, issue subpoenas, and effect other California law enforcement and administrative procedures.
+Investigators within the Investigation Division are comprised of non-sworn officers who are authorized with powers of arrest, the ability to execute search warrants, issue subpoenas, and effect other California law enforcement and administrative procedures.
 Special Investigators for the Investigation Division are highly trained non-peace officers whose primary duty is the enforcement of the California Insurance Code and other laws relating to persons and businesses, licensed or unlicensed who are engaged in the business of insurance.
-Detectives for the Investigation Division are sworn peace offices in the Criminal Operations Point of Sale (COPS) Unit whose primary duty is to conduct criminal investigations of violations of law relating to the sale of insurance and/or insurance products.
-Both Special Investigators and Detectives are required to complete a Peace Officer Standards and Training (POST) course.
-The authority of Investigators extends to any place in the State during the course and scope of their employment.
-They may work alone, with a team, or as a lead investigator assigned to conduct administrative or criminal investigations of persons in the business of insurance including agents, brokers, violators who purport to be agents or brokers, adjusters or Bail Agents.
-They are expected to interview witnesses and suspects, write detailed investigative reports, liaise with prosecuting agencies, and assist the public.
+Special Investigators serve search warrants, testify in court, and work with local, state, and federal law enforcement.
+Special Investigators are required to complete a Penal Code Section 832 Arrest Course.

 The Investigation Division prioritizes the following violations:

 - Senior Citizen Abuse